tyronefrance/sky/README.md

-### Auther: Tyrone France
+Auther: Tyrone France
-### Creation date: 26/07/2019
+Creation date: 26/07/2019

-### This guide will talk you through building an
-### entire AWS MultiAZ Stack with 3 x web-servers
-### using Ansible in AWS US-EAST-2 [OHIO]
+This guide will talk you through building an entire AWS MultiAZ Stack with 3 x web-servers using Ansible in AWS US-EAST-2 [OHIO]

+**Note**: After your initial launch it may take a while for the DNS to propagate the update for the ALB - [sky.stress-less-aws.co.uk](https://sky.stress-less-aws.co.uk/) so feel free to add an ip for the ELB to your hosts file.

 ### AWS STACK

-- 3 x EC2 Instances in zone a/b/c
+* 3 x EC2 Instances in zone a/b/c
-- 4 x elastic ips
+* 4 x elastic ips
-- 3 x nat gateways in zone a/b/c
+* 3 x nat gateways in zone a/b/c
-- 1 x Internet gateway
+* 1 x Internet gateway
-- 3 x private subnets in zone a/b/c
+* 3 x private subnets in zone a/b/c
-- 3 x public subnets in zone a/b/c
+* 3 x public subnets in zone a/b/c
-- 1 x elastic load balancer
+* 1 x elastic load balancer

 ### PREREQUISITS